Free service - Available Monday to Friday from 9am until 7pm

-What is an Electrical Safety Certificate?
+As any veteran landlord will tell you… there’s really no such thing as “passive income”!
+A landlord’s duties are extensive.
+Their obligation to keep investment properties safe and habitable is extensive and multifaceted.
+So, speaking along those lines, you might be asking yourself: What is an Electrical Safety Certificate?
 How much does it cost?
-How long does it last?
+And, lastly, How long does it last?
 And what are your legal obligations as a landlord?
-Here, we’ll attempt to answer all of your questions and more…
+Here, we’ll attempt to answer all of your questions about electrical safety and more…

 More than ever, our team of experts remain on deck to help you make savings on your energy.
 We understand how deeply the lives of many are affected by these trying times and we want to support you the best we can.
 More on your energy supply during COVID-19 in our article.